Periods and harmonic analysis on spherical varieties: Explicit Plancherel formula

 Here $\omega^{-1}M$ denotes the twist of $M$ defined above, and $I_\Theta (\omega^{-1}M)$, $I_{\Theta^-} (\omega^{-1}M)$ are the maps obtained by functoriality of induction.
 (The right vertical arrow is defined on the image of $\mathcal F$ by the previous statement, not on the whole space $C^\infty(X_\Theta^h, \delta_\Theta)$.) \end{enumerate} \end{corollary}

-The notion of extending $\omega^{-1}M$ by a convergent series, used in the statement of the corollary, is the following: Consider the map \eqref{Levitochars} at the level of $k$-points, composed with a homomorphism with compact kernel: $L_{\Theta,X}^\ab\to L$, where $L$ is a lattice.
-Then the preimage of each point $\lambda\in L$ is an open-closed subset of $X_\Theta^L$, and if $f_\lambda$ is the restriction of $f$ to that set then $f_\lambda\in C_c^\infty(X_\Theta^L)$ and the series:

-converges.
-The notion of convergence here is clear, because $\sigma$ is assumed to be admissible, so for a fixed compact open subgroup the corresponding space is finite-dimensional.

-In the arguments that follow, we will implicitly use the following easy fact: If $\YY$ is a homogeneous variety for a group $\HH$, and the set $Y$ of its $k$-points is equipped with an $H$-eigenmeasure $dy$, if $\overline{\YY}$ is an embedding of $\YY$ and if $P$ is a regular function on $\overline{\YY}$ which vanishes on $\overline{\YY}\smallsetminus \YY$, then for any moderate-growth function $f$ on $Y$ whose support has compact closure in $\bar Y$, the function $|P^n|f$ is in $L^1(Y,dy)$ for sufficiently large $n$.
-The reason is that the eigenmeasure itself is of moderate growth, i.e.\ in a neighborhood of a point of $\bar Y$, choosing local coordinates for the etale topology, the measure can be written as $f(x)dx$, where $dx$ is the usual Lebesgue measure in these coordinates and $f$ is a function of moderate growth.
+{ In the arguments that follow, we will implicitly use the following easy fact: If $\YY$ is a homogeneous variety for a group $\HH$, and the set $Y$ of its $k$-points is equipped with an $H$-eigenmeasure $dy$, if $\overline{\YY}$ is an embedding of $\YY$ and if $P$ is a regular function on $\overline{\YY}$ which vanishes on $\overline{\YY}\smallsetminus \YY$, then for any moderate-growth function $f$ on $Y$ whose support has compact closure in $\bar Y$, the function $|P^n|f$ is in $L^1(Y,dy)$ for sufficiently large $n$.
+The reason is that the eigenmeasure itself is of moderate growth, i.e.\ in a neighborhood of a point of $\bar Y$, choosing local coordinates for the etale topology, the measure can be written as $h(x)dx$, where $dx$ is the usual Lebesgue measure in these coordinates and $h$ is a function of moderate growth.
+Replacing $\overline\YY$ by a blowup $\widetilde\YY$, so that $f$ and $h$ are bounded, locally in a (compact, without loss of generality) neighborhood $U_i$ around any point $y \in \widetilde Y\smallsetminus Y$ by a rational function $F_i$ defined on $U_i\cap Y$ as in the definition of ``moderate growth'' (\S \ref{Fproperties}), we get that the integral of $|P^n|f$ on $U_i$ is bounded by: